-Patching together healthcare coverage is probably the thorniest issue you’ll face if considering life in Mexico, especially if you are a part-time expat.
-Even as a full-time resident, you’ll have weighty choices with many factors at play.
+Patching together healthcare coverage is probably the thorniest issue you will face if considering life in Mexico, especially if you are a part-time expat.
+Even as a full-time resident, you will have weighty choices with many factors at play.
 One example is the purchase of evacuation and repatriation insurance in addition to having IMSS insurance.
 Others feel more comfortable with full coverage by a private Mexican carrier in they are full time residents.
 Your particular health needs, and your budget, will determine your choices.

 The United States

 In 2016, President Obama decided to take what had been a local issue, housing, to the national stage.
 He believed the shortage of affordable housing was causing rents and home prices to skyrocket and was increasing economic inequality.

 A recent study shows over a third of the American population shells out a third of their income on housing.
 The worst off are those who still have a mortgage on their homes and those who rent.
 Of those groups, 30% spend over 50% of their income on housing costs.
 Rents are rising in the United States in 2018 at the highest rate in over two years at almost 2.8 %.

 A Baby Boomer housing shortage is predicted because the demand for their larger homes in suburban areas has declined.
 Many find themselves unable to sell their homes at a reasonable price, locking them into larger houses with associated higher costs of maintenance.
 As people grow older, their homes may need renovations to accommodate decreases in mobility.
 These renovations may be difficult to afford.